 }

-This approach is especially useful for large datasets or when I need to recalculate frequently.
+This approach is especially useful for large datasets or when frequent recalculation is needed.

 Calculating Moving Averages for Market Analysis

-For market analysis, I often use moving averages to smooth out price fluctuations and identify trends.
+For market analysis, moving averages can smooth out price fluctuations and identify trends.
 Excel’s AVERAGE function combined with dynamic ranges makes this process efficient.

-I typically set up my data with dates in column A and prices in column B. Then, I use this formula for a 20-day moving average:
+Set up dates in column A and prices in column B. Then use this formula for a 20-day moving average:

 =AVERAGE(OFFSET(B2,ROW(A1)-ROW($A$2),0,20,1))